T3kla/Obsidian/Resources/C#/Keywords/Stackalloc.md

 ```

 Choose between stack or heap depending on the memory needed.
-Usually less than 1 megaByte is ok.
+Usually less than 1 megaByte should be ok.

  ```cs
 int length = 420;